-But if this rite was really Greek we would surely have much more information about similar episodes from the ancient authors.
+But if this rite was really Greek, we would have much more information about similar episodes from the ancient authors.
 The fact is that we don’t really have much.
-Moreover, only a few centuries before above described event took place, Herodotus labels a similar custom that took place in Thracia as Persian:
+Moreover, only a few centuries before the Livy’s event took place, Herodotus mentions a similar Persian custom in Thracia:

 It seems that by tracing the origins of this custom we are getting quite close to the area where “The lady of the spiked throne” originates.
-Indeed “sacrifice in pairs” is better documented in the East than in the West.
-For example in ancient China, many of texts written in the Oracle bone script speak precisely about that.
-Quite a few examples are mentioned in a work Archaic Chinese Sacrificial Practices in the Light of Generative Anthropology Here we read that typical questions were:
+Indeed “sacrifice in pairs” was more common in the East than in the West.
+For example in ancient China, many texts written in the Oracle bone script speak precisely about that.
+Quite a few examples exist in a work Archaic Chinese Sacrificial Practices in the Light of Generative Anthropology.
+Here we read that typical questions were:

 “Should one or three pairs of sheep be promised?”
 “Should a petition for rain be addressed to Hsi?
 Should nine pairs of sheep be sacrificed?”